 In addition to our expert care, we take a whole-team approach to treating conditions.
 Our team works alongside specialists and subspecialists across our hospital, including pediatric surgeons, gastroenterologists, otolaryngologists, pulmonologists, critical care physicians, nutritionists and speech/swallowing specialists and are ready to meet a patient's needs all in one location.

 Our program also specializes in transitioning pediatric patients to adult care and offers a long-term follow-up clinic.

 The Johns Hopkins All Children’s EAT program maintains a database to closely track short-term and long-term clinical outcomes.
 Our program is also helping to develop a national database registry to track and standardize outcomes across the United States.

 Additionally, our program is part of a consortium of esophageal referral programs studying the use of magnet-based esophageal growth and anastomosis for cases involving long gap esophageal atresia and severe esophageal strictures.

 Read Inspiring Stories:

 Expert diagnosis of a serious respiratory condition and life-changing care helped Michael and his family breathe easier.

-Cannon was born at 22 weeks and after a long road — 11 months in the hospital and 12 surgeries — he’s home with his family.
-Now they’re celebrating another special milestone, his first birthday.
+Cannon was born at 22 weeks and after a long road — 11 months in the hospital and 12 surgeries — he’s home with his family and celebrated his first birthday.